IZEA/interview/README.md

 # Interview

 Interested in joining the [IZEA Engineering][izea] team?
-We believe that the best way for you to show us who you are is with your code.
-Completing a project, in addition to an physical interview, has many benefits:
+We believe that a great way for you to show us who you are is with your code.
+Completing a project, in addition to a physical interview, has many benefits:

 - **You have code to share.** Maybe your current employer doesn't allow you to show us what you've been working on, or maybe you just finished school or a